FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 ```

 Only Pods that are updated (deleted and recreated) will be considered during the maintenance mode.

-**NOTE** The maintenance mode feature is relatively new and has limited e2e test coverage and should therefore used with care.
+For more information about the implementation of the maintenance mode read the [operations guide](./operations.md#maintenance).

 ## Automatic Replacements for ProcessGroups in Undesired State

 The operator has an option to automatically replace pods that are in a bad state.
 This behavior is disabled by default, but you can enable it by setting the field `automationOptions.replacements.enabled` in the cluster spec.
 This will replace any pods that meet the following criteria:

 * The process group has a condition that is eligible for replacement, and has been in that condition for 7200 seconds.
 This time window is configurable through `automationOptions.replacements.failureDetectionTimeSeconds`.